chunky87/CS151-SpotFinder/proposal/README.md

 - Utilize Yelp Fusion API for displaying ratings and reviews.

 ### Web-Based Application
-- Use HTML/CSS/Javascript for the frontend of the application.
+- Use JavaFX for the frontend of the application.
 - Use Java for the backend of the application.
 - Create an intuitive and appealing user interface